ibra/lachesis/README.md

-> warning ! this program is a work-in-progress and is subject to rapid breaking changes in the master branch. contributions are very welcome.
+> !! warning:  this program is a work-in-progress and is subject to rapid breaking changes in the master branch. contributions are very welcome.

 ## lachesis (la·kuh·suhs)